Xi responds to letter from Smederevo metalworkers in Serbia - ExBulletin

 Xi responds to letter from Smederevo metalworkers in Serbia

-BEIJING – Chinese President Xi Jinping has responded to a letter from Serbian workers at the HBIS Smederevo steel plant.
+Chinese President Xi Jinping responded to a letter from Serbian workers at the HBIS Smederevo steel plant.

 In a letter dated Monday, Xi encouraged them to make new contributions to China-Serbia friendship.